mazzz1y/gl-e750-monitor/README.md

 # gl-e750-monitor

+*This script is written for and compatible with firmware version 3. and will probably not work with newer versions*

 This script is designed for GL-Inet Mudi E750 LTE Router.

 It was originally created for personal use, but it may be helpful for others who want to customize their router's behavior.